 General, administrative and other expenses.
 General, administrative and other expenses include management salaries, information technology, professional fees, depreciation of furniture and fixtures, leasehold improvements and computer equipment, expenses for administrative functions and research and development costs.
-General, administrative and other expenses increased to \$30.7 million for the three months ended March 31, 2011 as compared to \$26.3 million for the same period in 2010, an increase of \$4.4 million, or 16.6%.
-The increase in General, administrative and other expenses are primarily a result of increased investments in information technology, salaries and associated expenses and fees associated with financing programs in our Direct sales channel, all of which were driven by our continued growth.
-The effects of these items have been partially offset by lower professional fees in 2011 compared to 2010 which reflects the acquisition of our third party distributor in Canada on April 1, 2010.
-General, administrative and other expenses as a percentage of Net sales were 9.4% and 10.4% in the first quarter of 2011 and 2010, respectively.
+General, administrative and other expenses as a percentage of Net sales were 8.8% and 10.4% for the three months ended June 30, 2011 and 2010, respectively.
+General, administrative and other expenses increased to \$30.2 million for the three months ended June 30, 2011 as compared to \$27.4 million for the same period in 2010, an increase of \$2.8 million, or 10.4%.
+The increase in General, administrative and other expenses are primarily a result of increased investments in information technology, stock based compensation and salaries and associated expenses, all of which were driven by our continued growth.
+Additionally, in 2011 we have increased our investment in research and development in order to improve our existing product lines and continue to introduce new and differentiated products.
+These items have been partially offset by favorable settlements of indirect taxes with certain regulatory authorities.

 Interest expense, net.
 Interest expense, net, includes the interest costs associated with our borrowings and the amortization of deferred financing costs related to those borrowings.
-Interest expense, net, decreased to \$2.5 million for the three months ended March 31, 2011, as compared to \$3.2 million for the same period in 2010, a decrease of \$0.7 million, or 20.4%.
+Interest expense, net, decreased to \$2.6 million for the three months ended June 30, 2011, as compared to \$3.8 million for the same period in 2010, a decrease of \$1.1 million, or 30.1%.
 The decrease in interest expense is primarily attributable to a decrease in the portion of the underlying debt subject to our interest rate swap, offset by an increase in debt outstanding not subject to the interest rate swap.
-Currently, the interest rate on our variable rate debt is lower than the fixed rate of the interest rate swap.
-If we increase our borrowings, we are subject to variable rate debt that is not protected under the interest rate swap described below.
+The interest rate on our variable rate debt was lower than the fixed rate of the interest rate swap, which expired on May 31, 2011.
+If we increase our borrowings, we are subject to variable rate debt that is no longer protected under the interest rate swap described below.
 Accordingly, if interest rates increase we may incur a higher level of interest expense.
-The variable interest rate and certain fees that we pay in connection with the 2005 Senior Credit Facility are subject to periodic adjustment based on changes in our consolidated leverage ratio.
+The variable interest rate and certain fees that we pay in connection with the our credit facility are subject to periodic adjustment based on changes in our consolidated leverage ratio.

 In May 2008, we entered into an interest rate swap agreement to manage interest costs and the risk associated with changing interest rates.
-Under this swap, the Company pays at a fixed rate and receives payments at a variable rate.
-The swap effectively fixes the floating London Inter-bank Offering Rate (LIBOR) based interest rate to 3.755% on \$100.0 million of the outstanding balance as of March 31, 2011 under the 2005 Senior Credit Facility, with the outstanding balance subject to the swap expiring on May 31, 2011.
+Under this swap, we made payments at a fixed rate and received payments at a variable rate.
+The swap effectively fixed the floating London Inter-bank Offering Rate (LIBOR) based interest rate to 3.755% on \$100.0 million of the outstanding balance under the Senior Credit Facility until it expired on May 31, 2011.